-The South African Education Project left Initial reports from social workers South Africa reeling in August 2022 after confirmed the children were extremely a horrifying attack on an Early Childhood traumatised.
-A three-year-old boy was Development (ECD) centre principal continuously speaking about the incident, at one of the centres the organisation and what he saw and continued to supports.
-The principal was shot in the narrate it.
-Children were found crammed face in full view of children during the against the sliding door crying after attack, which took place after two men witnessing the incident. entered the facility pretending to be interested in enrolling a six-month-old However, thanks to the quick responses of baby at the centre.
+South Africa reeling in August 2022 after a horrifying attack on an Early Childhood Development (ECD) centre principal at one of the centres the organisation supports.
+The principal was shot in the face in full view of children during the attack, which took place after two men entered the facility pretending to be interested in enrolling a six-month-old baby at the centre.

 The men were said to have fled with the phones and TV in a black Mazda and an Avanza.
 Police arrived at the scene 45 minutes after the incident occurred.
-Provincial police spokesperson Captain Frederick van Wyk later confirm in a media statement, three suspects came
+Provincial police spokesperson Captain Frederick van Wyk later confirm in a media statement, three suspects came to a local edu-care centre, to enquire about a child.
+When the principal tried to assist them, one of the suspects took out a firearm and started to shoot at her.
+An attempted murder and robbery case was opened, and the investigation is ongoing.
+No arrests have been made".